viamrobotics/docs/docs/components/board/_index.md

 # SMEs: Gautham, Rand
 ---

-A *board* is the signal wire hub of a robot that provides access to GPIO pins.
+A *board* is the signal wire hub of a robot that provides access to [general purpose input/output (GPIO) pins](https://www.howtogeek.com/787928/what-is-gpio/).

 If your board has a computer that is capable of running `viam-server`, or is connected to one, it can act not only as the signal wire hub for your robot, but also as the software hub.

-Configure a board component on your robot to control and read from the other hardware components of the robot, signaling through the GPIO pins on the board as overseen by a computer running `viam-server`.
+Configure a board component on your robot to control and read from the other [components](/components) of the robot, signaling through the GPIO pins on the board as overseen by a computer running `viam-server`.

-{{% figure src="img/board-comp-options.png" alt="Image showing two board options: First, running viam-server locally and second, running via a peripheral plugged into the USB port of a computer that is running the viam-server." title="Two different board options: a single-board computer with GPIO pins running `viam-server` locally, or a GPIO peripheral plugged into a desktop computer's USB port, with the computer running `viam-server`." %}}

-#### What does "signal wire hub" mean?
+#### What are GPIO pins?

-A robot's board component has general purpose input/output (GPIO) pins.
-As the name suggests, these pins can be inputs or outputs, and can be set high or low--that is, turned on or off--and thus used to signal (or read signals from) other hardware.
+GPIO pins are pins on the motherboard of a computer that can receive electrical signals.
+You can control the flow of electricity to the pins to change their state between "high" (active, >0V) and "low" (inactive, 0V), and wire them to send [digital signals](https://en.wikipedia.org/wiki/Digital_signal) to and from other hardware.

-Many GPIO implementations also support [PWM (Pulse Width Modulation)](https://en.wikipedia.org/wiki/Pulse-width_modulation), or can be used as more advanced signaling systems such as [I2C](#i2cs), [SPI](#spis), or UART/Serial.
+Many GPIO implementations also support [Pulse Width Modulation (PWM)](https://en.wikipedia.org/wiki/Pulse-width_modulation), or can be used to communicate with protocols like [I<sup>2</sup>C](#i2cs) or [SPI](#spis).

 #### What can I use as my board?

-Generally, you should use a single-board computer with GPIO pins or a computer outfitted with a GPIO peripheral.
+Generally, you should use a single-board computer (SBC) with GPIO pins or a computer outfitted with a GPIO peripheral.

-This way, overseen by a computer running `viam-server`, the GPIO pins on your board can receive signals from and send signals to the hardware components of your robot.
+This way, overseen by a computer running `viam-server`, the GPIO pins on your board can receive signals from and send signals to the other [components](/components/) of your robot.

 **Single-Board Computer with GPIO Pins:**